phpuech/OT_Analysis/README.md

 ## Output file format

 The output data is contained in a `csv` file with 48 columns and 1 line per analyzed curve.
-Bellow is the rapid description of each column.
-Note that this description will soon be made more clear for a non-familiar user.
+Bellow is the rapid description of each column ; content should appear to the user trivial in the choices of naming.

+Note : this description will soon be made more clear for a non-familiar user.

 ### Important data from the analysis for post-processing